 Myth.
-Some people believe this sweet treat is a natural remedy for pollen allergies.
-But most allergies don't stem from the pollen found in honey -- and that means a jar of it won't help you build up your immunity.
-So, enjoy honey’s taste, but know that local varieties won’t do your symptoms much good.
+Some people believe this sweet treat is a natural remedy for pollen problems.
+But most allergies don't stem from the type found in honey -- and that means that a jar of it won't help you build up your immunity.
+So, enjoy honey’s taste, but know that even local kinds probably won’t ease your symptoms.

 Myth.
-Most kids won’t, especially when it comes to hay fever (allergic rhinitis).
-A hospital in Sweden tracked 82 people with hay fever and found 99% still had it 12 years later.
+Most kids won’t, especially if they have hay fever (allergic rhinitis).
+A hospital in Sweden tracked 82 people with hay fever and found that 99% still had it 12 years later.
 But 39% did say they had some improvement.

 Fact.
-Levels of the yellow, sneezy stuff can be affected by temperature, time of day, humidity, and rain.
-For people with allergies, the best time to go outside is right after heavy rains.
+Temperature, time of day, humidity, and rain can affect levels of the yellow, sneezy stuff.
+If you have allergies, the best time to go outside is right after heavy rains.
 Pollen counts run lowest on chilly, soggy days.
 They tend to run highest between 10 a.m. and 4 p.m., especially on hot, dry, and windy days.
 If you want to go outdoors, try to wait until the late afternoon, as the counts start to fall.

 Myth.
 Super-tiny mold spores can show up almost anywhere.
 They grow on soil, decayed leaves, and rotted wood, especially in damp weather.
 You're most likely to have an allergic reaction to mold in the summer.
 Most outdoor types of it aren't active in the winter.
 As plants grow back in the spring, so does mold.

 Myth.
 Don’t let the name fool you.
-Hay fever isn’t a fever, and you can get it even if you’re never on a farm.
-It's caused by tree, grass, and weed pollens, as well as mold spores.
+Hay fever isn’t a fever, and you can get it even if you’ve never been to a farm.
+Tree, grass, and weed pollens cause it.
+So do mold spores.
 If you have allergies, you may be more likely to have a reaction in a rural area.
-But some studies show that children who grow up on farms are less likely to get allergies.
+But some studies show that children who grow up on farms have a smaller chance of getting allergies.